Open Relating: Explore the Freedom, Face the Challenges

-• Polyamory usually refers to having one or more side by side relationships.
+- Polyamory usually refers to having one or more side-by-side relationships.
 These can be sexual or just romantic.
+Psychology Today offers more insight into what polyamory is.

-• Consensual Non-Monogamy (CNM) is a general term used for any relationship where everyone involved is in consent to engage in other sexual / intimate / romantic relationships with multiple people.
+- Consensual Non-Monogamy (CNM) is a general term used for any relationship where everyone involved is in consent to engage in other sexual/intimate/romantic relationships with multiple people.
+As such, it crosses over with the definition for polyamory.

-If you are deciding whether this is something which may be right for you and your relationship, below are some reasons why others choose to relate in this way, as well as benefits and drawbacks.
+If you are deciding whether this is something that may be right for you and your relationship, below are some reasons why others choose to relate in this way, as well as the benefits and drawbacks.

 What Are the Benefits of Open Relating?